thegooddocsproject/templates/code-of-conduct/template-code-of-conduct-response-plan.md

 This document explains:

-- How to contact the current {Project name} community moderators, such as to report a [Code of Conduct](CODE_OF_CONDUCT.md) incident).
+- How to contact the current {Project name} community moderators, such as to report a [Code of Conduct](code-of-conduct.md) incident).
 - The policies and procedures that community moderators should follow when responding to a Code of Conduct incident.
 - Additional governing policies for the community moderator team (also sometimes referred to as the “Code of Conduct committee”).

 ## Community moderators

-For a list of the current {Project name} community moderators and the best way to reach them, see [Community Moderators](our-team.md#community-moderators).
+For a list of the current {Project name} community moderators and the best way to reach them, see [Community Moderators](our-team.md).
 You may contact any of these individuals to make a Code of Conduct incident report.

-{Alternatively, you could list the names of the community moderators and their preferred contact information, such as Slack handles.
+{Instead of linking to a separate page, you could list the names of the community moderators and their preferred contact information.}
-You could also link to a dedicated email address or contact form.
-See the `code-of-conduct-guide.md` for more information about the advantages and disadvantages.}

 ## Contacting a community moderator